 It is important that you feed your puppy 3 times per day until it reaches 16 weeks (4 months) old.
 This is because small puppies are more susceptible to hypoglycemia or low blood sugar, especially those weighing less than 5 lbs.
 Feeding at 8 hour intervals will keep your puppy's blood sugar at a steady level.
 Starting the 16th week, you can start feeding just twice a day in the morning and evening.
 Feed no more than your puppy will eat in a 20 minute period.
 Alternatively, you can keep food available at all times, also known as "free feeding".

 Feeding a high quality puppy food is one of the most important things you can do to protect the future health of your puppy as they grow.
 Ask a dozen veterinarians, breeders, groomers, and trainers what brand they recommend and you may get a dozen different answers.
 Here at Kack's Poos, we are now feeding Life's Abundance exclusively and require our puppies to be fed this food, along with the supplement below, in order to maintain the health guarantee.
 This is because we have actually participated in feed trials and found that to be the absolute best food available.
 It is shipped direct to your home, so you are getting the freshest feed with the highest nutrients.
 It was formulated by one of the top holistic veterinarians in the country, Dr. Jane Bicks, D!
 Keep in mind that our puppy health guarantee does require this food to be fed for the life of the puppy.
 You should purchase your first bag AT LEAST ONE WEEK PRIOR to picking up your puppy.
 Puppies with an expected adult weight of less than 50 lbs. should be fed the Small/Medium Breed Puppy Food until they reach 1 year of age.
-Puppies with an expected adult weight of 50 lbs. or greater should be fed the Large Breed Puppy Food until they reach 18 months old.
-After reaching the appropriate age, all adult dogs should be transitioned onto the All Life Stages Food.
+All adult dogs should be transitioned onto the All Life Stages Food.

 In addition to the diet, we use NuVet Plus wafers to protect against most ailments (from back yard pesticides, pet food allergies and hormones, toxic formaldehyde in furniture and carpeting, ailments transmitted from dog parks and the vet’s office, etc), all while maintaining a beautiful coat and healthy skin, and helping to prevent tear staining.